-If you fond of crunchy snacks and worry about the unwanted fat tied with it?
-Then this popped quinoa is the perfect answer for you.
+Are you fond of crunchy snacks and worry about the unwanted fat tied with them?
+Then, this popped quinoa is the perfect answer for you.

-These quinoa pops are a crispy, crunchy perfect standalone snack or you can enjoy as topping for yogurt, cereal or salad.
-This one is a clear indicator of cooking good food.
-Alternatively, it is also guilt-free, that you can munch on the movie times.
+These quinoa pops are a crispy, crunchy, perfect standalone snack, or you can enjoy them as a topping for yogurt, cereal, or salad.
+This is a clear indicator of cooking good food.
+Alternatively, it is guilt-free, and you can munch on the movie times.

 Customize this popped quinoa with your favorite choice of flavors.
 One of the best tips is to drizzle some melted butter and garlic powder to have a savory taste.
 Caramel sauce and chocolate shavings will also play absolutely.
 So the choices are many and choose you artfully.

-And are you searching for a filling and healthy eats for grains?
-Here you go, this easy recipe you can make you're healthy to eat within 15 minutes, which would be right on your table when you crave for munching.
+And are you searching for a satisfying topping from grains?
+Here you go; this easy recipe is good to make in under 15 minutes and can be right on your table when you crave munching.

-I’m on a mission to eat healthily and share healthy recipes as much as possible.
-And this popped quinoa recipe makes me feel comfortable in writing and sharing.
-This could also be your nutritious alternative to popcorns.
-The only difference you will feel between the popped corn and quinoa is the SIZE.
+I’m on a mission to eat good food as much as possible.
+This popped quinoa recipe makes me feel comfortable in writing and sharing.
+This could also be your alternative to popcorn.
+The only difference you will judge between the popped corn and quinoa is the SIZE.

-The same way you can pop barley, amaranth, sorghum, and other millets, you can pop quinoa also.
+In the same way, you can pop barley, amaranth, sorghum, and other millets; you also can pop quinoa.
 Make popped quinoa granola or start loading to your breakfast cereal.

-Now another question pops up in our mind would be, can quinoa be popped like popcorn?
+Now, another question would be, can quinoa be popped like popcorn?
 Yes, Of course, they can.
-Once popped, they are like tiny and granular and are super crispy.
-To make popped quinoa, all you need is just a pan and quinoa.
+Once popped, they are tiny and granular and are super crispy.
+To make popped quinoa, you only need a pan and quinoa.
 And nothing else.
-This is sounding fantastic, right?
+This sounds fantastic, right?

-This homemade puffed quinoa turned out as our new travel companion.
+This homemade puffed quinoa turned out to be our new travel companion.
 These little friends engage throughout our long journey.
-This was the first thing I packed when I was getting ready for our recent trip to Cincinnati.
+This was the first thing I packed while preparing for our recent Cincinnati trip.

-Out of many snacks out there, this popped quinoa is the simple, stress-free, and tasty snack.
-Furthermore, I like the fact that I fulfill my cravings within 10 minutes, which is unimaginable in many dishes.
-Moreover, I can easily adjust the quantity when I make for single serve or a large amount.
+Out of many snacks, this popped quinoa is a simple, stress-free, and tasty snack.
+Furthermore, I like that I fulfill my cravings within 10 minutes, which is unimaginable in many dishes.
+Moreover, I can easily adjust the quantity when making a single serve or a large amount.

-Another great advantage of this quinoa pop is that I can store for at least two weeks in the kitchen counter.
-So you can make this store in an airtight container, and this comes handy to top your cereal, salad or yogurt.
+Another great advantage of this quinoa pop is storing it on the kitchen counter for at least two weeks.
+So you can make this store in an airtight container, which is handy to top your cereal, salad, or yogurt.

 And you can also use this as the main ingredient to make popped quinoa bars or homemade granola.